Cameron-n/Alchemy/_posts/2025-09-17-Python-Webapp.md

 ### Database

 These files are not used by the app, but are used to create and populate the database.
 More on this later.

+## Project Setup

+**Note: Some code will be omitted or simplified where relevant for brevities sake.
+Please see the repo for a full understanding.**

+[Appshell, database, basics of styling/callbacks/components]

+### Boilerplate

+The first thing we want to do is create the basic boilerplate for Dash  to run.

+### Appshell

+Next, we want to setup the so-called "AppShell".
+The AppShell is a premade component that containers layout information for the navbar, header, and main content area.

+### Database

+For the app to be useful, it needs to do stuff with data.
+To do stuff with data, we first need to *have* data.
+Here we load the data and connect it to the app.

+### Styling

+We don't want to style the app too much at this point.
+However, setting up the standard format can allow us to edit things much easier when the times comes.

+## Home page

+(WIP)

+## Potion Database

+[Test]

+## Potion Maker

+[Test]

+## Ingredient Info

+(WIP)